dujiaxin/python-for-applied-computing/README.md

 ## How to use it?

 Rather than a traditional textbook, it is meant to be interactive.
 To allow this, each "chapter" is a jupyter notebook.
+There are a few different ways you can use this "book".

+### View Online
+All of the notebooks are viewable directly online in static form (cannot run and cannot modify).

-While it displays in a formatted way automatically on Github, to actually run the code you'll need to either:
+While it displays in
+a formatted way automatically on Github, to actually run the code you'll need to either:

-* Run on Google's Colab by clicking the "Open on Colab" button that appears next to (and at the start) of each notebook.
+* Run on Google's Colab by clicking "Run Online" button that appears next to (and at the start) of each notebook.
     * This runs on remote servers -- no need to install anything.
     * You can run cells, modify code, and add new cells